-Class P4.OutputHandler
+Class P4\OutputHandlerAbstract

-The P4.OutputHandler class is a handler class that provides access to streaming output from the server.
-After defining the output handler, set p4.handler to an instance of a subclass of P4.OutputHandler, use p4.using_handler(MyHandler()), or pass the handler as a named parameter for one statement only.
+The P4\OutputHandlerAbstract class is a handler class that provides access to streaming output from the server.
+After defining the output handler, set \$p4->handler to an instance of a subclass of P4\OutputHandlerAbstract.

-By default, P4.OutputHandler returns REPORT for all output methods.
+By default, P4\OutputHandlerAbstract returns HANDLER\REPORT for all output methods.
 The different return options are:

-Value Meaning REPORT Messages added to output (don't handle, don't cancel) HANDLED Output is handled by class (don't add message to output).
-REPORT CANCEL Operation is marked for cancel, message is added to output.
-HANDLED CANCEL Operation is marked for cancel, message not added to output.
+Value Meaning HANDLER_REPORT Messages added to output (don't handle, don't cancel).
+HANDLER_HANDLED Output is handled by class (don't add message to output).
+HANDLER_CANCEL Operation is marked for cancel, message is added to output.